lbnl-science-it/cborg-web/content/english/pages/faq.md

 behave in a deterministic fashion producing repeatable outputs.

 In CBORG Chat, you can adjust the model temperature by creating a user preset and then activating the preset.

+#### 13. **Does uploading a large document increase costs?**

+Documents uploaded through the file upload do not cause the entire document to be processed by the AI.
+Rather, the document is broken up into small chunks which are indexed into a database and then retreived to augment the context of the generative AI when it is deemed relevant to the user's input.
+Therefore, large documents (e.g. thousands of pages) can be uploaded without incurring a high per-token cost.

+#### 14. **Are these services expensive?**

+Providing generative AI services to the Lab through Cborg is very affordable, and less expensive than the cost of each user acquiring an individual subscription.

+In addition, cost control guardrails have been put into place to prevent the service from exceeding our expected budget.

+#### 15. **How can I optimize the computational cost / economic cost of using generative AI?**

+When chatting with the AI, do not switch topics mid-conversation.
+Instead, start a new chat session.
+This will improve the quality of responses from the AI and reduce costs.

+Explanation: Generative AI APIs are stateless and do not have any memory of your prior interactions.
+Instead, they rely on the client to re-transmit the entire chat history on every API call.
+As the chat history gets grows, the cost of each interaction increases approximately linearly as the number of input tokens increases.
+Therefore, starting a new chat session (or 'thread') will reset the baseline cost to zero.